learn-co-students/sinatra-views-v-000/README.md

 	end
 ```

-Run `shotgun` and go to [http://localhost:9393](http://localhost:9393) or the IP Address:PORT provided by the Learn IDE.
-Your "Hello World" text should now appear as an `<h1>`.
-Nice!
 With `shotgun` running, head to [http://localhost:9393/info](http://localhost:9393/info) .
 You should see "Testing the info page" rendered there.
 This lets us know that our route is defined properly.
 Next, let's have this route render a separate file instead.
 Inside of the `views` directory, create a file called `info.erb`.
 Add the following code into that file, and whatever else you like.

 ```erb